Open-EO/openeo.org/documentation/1.0/python/index.md

 You can also have a look at the [openEO Hub](https://hub.openeo.org/) to see the available authentication types of the back-ends.
 For Google Earth Engine, only [Basic Authentication](#basic-authentication) is supported at the moment.

+A detailed description of why and how to use the authentication methods is on the [official documentation](https://open-eo.github.io/openeo-python-client/auth.html#authentication-and-account-management).

 ### OpenID Connect Authentication
 The OIDC ([OpenID Connect](https://openid.net/connect/)) authentication can be used to authenticate via an external service given a client ID.
 The following code snippet shows how to log in via OIDC authentication: